Punktum-dk/epp-service-specification/README.md

 :point_right: Please note that IP addresses might be required for domain names ending in '.dk', please refer to the [glue record policy][DKHMDNSSPECGLUE].

-:warning: By default the authenticated user is attempted used as designated name server administrator, It is however not possible to assign a registrar account as name server administrator, so a regular WHOIS handle pointing to a contact object has to be specified using the extension `dkhm:requestedNsAdmin`, alternatively you can authenticate using a WHOIS handle and the use of the extension can be avoided.
+:warning: By default, the authenticated registrar account is assigned as the designated name server administrator if the `dkhm:requestedNsAdmin` extension is excluded.

+Alternatively, you can designate a regular WHOIS handle referencing a contact object as the name server administrator by using the `dkhm:requestedNsAdmin` extension.

 Diagram of EPP create host [:eye_speech_bubble:][epp_create_host]